tobi-wan-kenobi/bumblebee-status/README.md

 This will create a file called `~/bumblebee-status-debug.log` by default.
 The file name can be changed by using the `-f` or `--logfile` option.

+### Advanced Usage
+If you want to have a minimal bar that stays out of the way, you can use the `-a` or `--autohide` switch to specify a list of module names.
+All those modules will only be displayed when (and as long as) their state is either warning or critical (high CPU usage, low disk space, etc.).
+As long as the module is in a "normal" state and does not require attention, it will remain hidden.

 # Required Modules

 Modules and commandline utilities are only required for modules, the core itself has no external dependencies at all.